 In recent years, demand for airspace has increased.
 At the same time, there’ve been significant technological advances in the management of that airspace, and in air navigation services.

 The programme is helping aviation participants make a safe, effective move to flying with the new technologies.
 It’s already delivering shorter journeys, improved safety, reduced fuel burn, and lower carbon emissions.
-Some highlights of those benefits over the next 20 years are:
+It is expected to deliver nearly NZ$1 billion in wider economic benefit to the country over 20 years.

 The programme is co-ordinating change in the following areas: